richardlam4391/Introduction_to_Data_Science/Tools for Data Science/README.md

-# Details of Machine Learning with Python
+# Details of Tools for Data Science

 This course tells you why data science tool kits are useful for the data science career roles.